 Improve website SEO

-Best practices like picking the right keyword or using a .ae domain for doing business in the United Arab Emirates are obvious.
+Best practices such as selecting the right keyword or using a .ae domain for doing business in the United Arab Emirates are obvious.
+However, some aspects of search engine optimization can be more complex.

 Those are two metrics that can help show Google that users want to spend time on your site.